Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Introduction

-In this paper, we propose a \textbf{S}imple Baseline for \textbf{S}upervised \textbf{S}urround-view \textbf{Depth} estimation, called \textbf{\net{}}.
+In this paper, we propose \textbf{A}djacent-\textbf{V}iew \textbf{T}ransformers \textbf{S}upervised \textbf{S}urround-view \textbf{Depth} estimation, called \textbf{\net{}}.
 Specifically, we first employ a shared encoder that can extract global-to-local features by combining CNN with transformer layers.
 To learn adjacent-view interactions in surrounding views, we adopt the alternating attention mechanism: self-attention computes attention in the same view, while adjacent attention computes attention between adjacent views.
 Finally, different from monocular depth estimation, a Depth Head is used to predict all surround-view depth maps at the same time.
 We conduct extensive experiments on the challenging datasets DDAD \cite{3Dpacknet} and nuScenes \cite{caesar2020nuscenes} for multi-camera depth estimation.
-Experimental results show that the adjacent-view feature interaction boosts the performance of depth estimation.